-During your initial consultation at our clinic in Sydney, you’ll be able to inform Dr Eddy Dona why you want reduction mammaplasty and express any concerns that you have.
+VIEW BEFORE & AFTER GALLERYDuring your initial consultation at our clinic in Sydney, you’ll be able to inform Dr Eddy Dona why you want a Breast Reduction and express any concerns that you have.
 Your medical history will also be taken where you should disclose any health problems, symptoms and concerns as well as a list of all medications you are currently taking and have taken in the past.
-Dr Dona will then perform a physical examination to assess and advise you on your options, taking into consideration your desires and expectations.
+Dr Dona will then perform a physical examination to assess and advise you on your options, taking into consideration your hopes and expectations.
 Dr Eddy Dona will go discuss the procedure including the usual post-operative course and potential issues.
-During this time you will of course have the opportunity to discuss with Dr Dona any questions you have in relation to your breast reduction procedure.
+During this time, you will of course have the opportunity to discuss with Dr Dona any questions you have in relation to your Breast Reduction procedure.

 During your consultation with Dr Eddy Dona, you will be asked about your medical history.
 You should disclose any health problems, symptoms and concerns as well as a list of all medications you are currently taking and have taken in the past.